-Temporarily restricted net assets consist of contributions received for the purpose of establishing cash reserves to cover future loan write offs for the KCTJF, NOF and ARC programs and for the WBC programs.
-As actual loan losses are recognized, cash from these loan loss reserves is transferred to the corresponding lending accounts to fund replacement loans.
+Net assets with donor restrictions consist of contributions received for the purpose of establishing cash reserves to cover future loan write offs for the KCTJF, NOF, MSBOF and ARC programs and operational expenses for the WBC programs.
+Operational revenues for the WBC are moved to net assets without donor restrictions as time passes.
+As actual loan losses are recognized, cash from these loan loss reserves is transferred to the corresponding lending accounts to replenish lending funds.